© Crown copyright 2018

 10. How we deal with your application

-Where you have contacted one of our HM Land Registry offices, they will process the application.
+Where you have contacted HM Land Registry as detailed in Who to contact for advice, the appropriate team will process the application.

-You will be given a local contact name and their phone number.
+You will be given a local contact name and their contact details.
 The contact will be responsible for processing the application and will be available to discuss any problems that may arise.

-Please note that once the application has been lodged at a HM Land Registry office they will assume the operational responsibility and it becomes subject to the normal registration procedures.
-Once the application has been lodged at the HM Land Registry office, the Bulk Application Contact will no longer be involved.
+Once the application has been lodged at a HM Land Registry office they will assume the operational responsibility and it becomes subject to the normal registration procedures.
+Once the application has been lodged at the HM Land Registry office, the Bulk Application Team will no longer be involved.

 11. How to lodge your application

-Please ensure that bundles of documents and boxes do not exceed 12kg in weight, as this is a safe weight for one person to lift.
+Bundles of documents and boxes must not exceed 12kg in weight, as this is a safe weight for one person to lift.
 Each bundle should be numbered and should have a sheet attached listing the documents within the bundle/case.
 The boxes should also be numbered and a manifest provided to enable our staff to find documents easily.

 Each deeds bundle relating to a first registration must include its own form FR1 and form DL.